 Power-Ups enhance your Trello experience by integrating additional features:

-- Access Power-Ups: Click ‘Power-Ups' in the board menu to explore available integrations
+- Access Power-Ups: Click the 'Power-Ups' button below the card pop-up window to explore available integrations

 Recommended Power-Ups:

-- Calendar: Assess due dates in a calendar view
+- Calendar: Visualize due dates in a calendar view

 - Google Drive: Attach files from Google Drive directly to cards